davedelong/CHLayoutManager/README.markdown

 - `CHLayoutConstraints` support all the features of `CAConstraints`
 - `CHLayoutConstraints` allow you to specify an `NSValueTransformer` in order to do more complex transformations.
 - `CHLayoutConstraints` allow you to specify a block in order to do more complex transformations.
+- `CHLayoutConstraints` allow you to bind point and rect values, in addition to scalar values.

 (The included sample application shows how to use a `CHLayoutTransformer` block in order to apply constraints that are not possible via the normal mechanism.)